How can we be in here? How do we fit? Rory:

 - One of the recurring gadgets in Doraemon is a "Small Light".
 A flashlight-like shrink ray which shrinks any object and person down and does wear out eventually as seen in one movie.
 There's also a "Big Light" which does the opposite.

-- In Anpanman, this, in the form of a pistol, is Arinkokiddo's weapon, along with a growth gun.
+- This, in the form of a pistol, is Arinkokiddo's weapon, along with a growth gun.
 He's a tiny ant cowboy, so a zap from his shrink gun will bring the victim down to his size, with the growth gun being the only way to reverse the effects.
 In return, the growth gun can be used first to grow the victim into a colossal size, with the shrink gun returning them.
 The guns used to be squirt guns that launched out a liquid that changed sizes, but they now blast lasers.
 Thanks to his already tiny size, Baikinman has a tendency to nab his guns while he's napping, leaving him defenseless.

 - In her original debut, Dokinchan's spear was also the form of a shrink ray.
 Like Arinkokiddo it has two color sides; red for shrinking, and blue for enlarging.
 It was even seen afterwards.